Is Psilocybin Legal?

 Problems with Illegal Psilocybin Experiences

 As mentioned previously, research has made it clear how psilocybin’s effects are largely determined by set and setting.
+Consequently, finding a safe and legal psychedelic retreat can be difficult– and can even be dangerous when pursued incorrectly.

 Using psilocybin in countries where it’s illegal or the laws are unclear could affect your “set,” adding anxieties and worries that may impact your overall experience negatively.